wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

   - You can see how's user agent string constructed by reading a new `userAgent` property of `PowerAuthClientConfiguration` object.
   - To set the previous networking behavior, you can set `nil`

+### Other changes in 1.7.2+

+- Changed value returned from `PowerAuthCorePassword.validatePasswordComplexity()` function, includiding the prototype of the validation block.

 ## iOS & tvOS App Extensions

 ### API changes